krother/advanced_python/classes/inheritance.md

 # Inheritance

 Classes can extend other classes.
-In that case, the subclass (the inheriting one) will have all the attributes and methods of the other class.
+A **subclass** will have all the attributes and methods of a **superclass**.
+You can say the subclass inherits from the superclass.

+A subclass can define new methods and attributes.
-A subclass can also replace attributes methods of the superclass.
+It can also replace methods of the superclass.
-If you want to use both inherited and new

 The most important design principle when using inheritance is **Liskovs Substitution Principle**.
-It says that you should be able to use a subclass instead of its superclass.
+It says that you should be able to use a subclass whereever the superclass is used.

-The second important design principle is to avoid excessive subclassing.
-Most of the time **Object Composition** is the better idea.

 ----